skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 points: 20
 ```

-## Hello Mutations
+## Hello mutations

 Now we are going to write our first mutation.
 It's a mutation to add a new post to our blog.
-So, this is the mutation request we are going to invoke.
+So, this is the mutation request we are going to invoke:

 ~~~
 mutation insertFirstPost() {